 At Christ Church Academy it is our goal to give students a classical and distinctly Christian education fully saturated in the Bible, focused on Jesus, and centered on the Gospel.
-Currently providing education to kindergarten through fourth grade we will continue to grow with our students each year until we offer grades K-12.
+Currently providing education to kindergarten through sixth grade we will continue to grow with our students each year until we offer grades K-12.
 Our curriculum features the standards of reading, writing, and arithmetic while also including historical classical classes like art, music, botany, rhetoric, and logic.

 The following is the foundation of beliefs on which Christ Church Academy is based.
 They are also the key elements of Protestant Christianity that will be unapologetically taught in various ways through all grade levels.
 The substance of these statements is that which will be considered primary doctrine in Christ Church Academy.
 Secondary or divisive doctrines and issues will not be presented as primary doctrine.
 When these types of doctrine or issues arise, they will be referred back to the family and local churches for final authority.

 The statement of faith does not exhaust the extent of our faith.
 The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
 For purposes of school doctrine, practice, policy, and discipline, the Christ Church of Acadiana's Elder board is the school’s final interpretive authority on the Bible’s meaning and application.

 1. We believe the 66 books of the Bible alone to be the Word of God, the ultimate and infallible authority for faith and practice.

 2. We believe that there is one God, eternally existent in three Persons: Father, Son, and Holy Spirit.
 He is omnipotent, omniscient, and omnipresent.